Your Down Payment

 - Piggy-back loans

-You can fund your down payment through a second mortgage that closes with the first.
-Most of the time, the piggyback loan is for 10 percent of the purchase price, and the first mortgage covers 80 percent.
-The homebuyer pays the remaining 10%, rather than putting the usual 20% down payment.
+You can fund a down payment using a second mortgage that closes at the same time as the first.
+Most of the time, the piggyback loan is for 10 percent of the home's price, and the first mortgage covers 80 percent.
+Instead of the traditional 20 percent down payment, the homebuyer will just have to cover the remaining 10 percent.

 - Carry-Back loans

-In a "carry back" situation, the seller agrees to lend you some of his home equity to help you get your down payment funds.
-You would borrow the majority of the purchase price from a traditional mortgage lender and finance the remainder with the seller.
-Usually you will pay a slightly higher rate on the loan financed by the seller.
+In a "carry back" agreement, the seller commits to loan you some of his own equity to assist you with your down payment funds.
+The buyer funds the majority of the purchase price with a traditional mortgage program and finances the remaining funds with the seller.
+Usually you'll pay a somewhat higher interest rate on the loan financed by the seller.

-The satisfaction will be the same, no matter how you manage to come up with your down payment.
+The satisfaction will be the same, no matter which method you use to come up with your down payment.
 Your brand new home will be your reward!

 Want to discuss the best options for down payments?
 Call us at 561-395-4264.